Quick answer: A visual story about El Arbol del Tule in Oaxaca, Mexico, famous for its enormous trunk and ancient age estimates.

 Age estimates vary, but the best-known accounts place the tree well over a thousand years old.
 Its immense trunk and broad crown make it feel less like one tree and more like a small forest gathered into one body.

-This article gives the striking image a clear, useful explanation.
+The striking image gets a clear, useful explanation.

 What to know before sharing